-The Student Conduct Review Board (SCRB) shall be comprised of the President, Vice President, and twenty elected members - five from each of the first-year, sophomore, junior, and senior classes.
-The Office of Student Conduct and Responsibility (OSCAR) advise the SCRB.
-If a SCRB member feels that they cannot hear the case objectively, that member shall disqualify them self from the hearing.
-Hearing panels are selected from the SCRB membership.
+The Student Conduct Review Board (SCRB) is comprised of the President, Vice President, and up to twenty elected members - up to five from each of the first-year, sophomore, junior, and senior classes.
+The Office of Student Conduct and Responsibility (OSCAR) advises SCRB.
+If a SCRB member feels that they cannot hear a case objectively or without bias, that member shall recuse themselves from the hearing.
+Hearing panels are selected from SCRB membership.
 A Hearing Panel is comprised of a Hearing Chair (either the President or Vice President) and three members.
-Members will select (from within SCRB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.
+Members may select (from within SCRB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.